Deferred prosecution: United States

 Since 1999, the United States Department of Justice (DOJ) has set forth guidelines concerning the prosecution of business organizations and corporations.
 The United States Attorneys' Manual (USAM) of the DOJ allows consideration of non-prosecution or deferred prosecution of corporate criminal offenses because of collateral consequences and discusses plea agreements, deferred prosecution agreements, and non-prosecution agreements in general.
 Under the U.S. Sentencing Guidelines, a past deferred prosecution will not count toward a defendant's criminal history, if there was no finding of guilt by a court and the defendant did not plead guilty or otherwise admit guilt in open court.
 This is in contrast to a deferred disposition, which typically does involve such a finding or admission.

 According to professor Rachel Barkow and Anthony Barkow of NYU Law School, there has been a dramatic increase in the use of DPAs and NPAs by federal prosecutors, increasing from 11 instances between 1993 and 2001, to 23 between 2002 and 2005, to 66 between 2006 and 2008.
 This kind of regulation-by-prosecutor has also occurred at the state level, for example at the New York Attorney General's Office under Eliot Spitzer and Andrew Cuomo.
 Outside monitors are appointed in about half of all DPAs.

+United Kingdom

+The United Kingdom introduced DPAs in February 2014, under the provisions of Schedule 17 of the Crime and Courts Act 2013.
+They enable the Serious Fraud Office (SFO) and Crown Prosecution Service (CPS) to enter into DPAs for fraud, bribery, and other economic crime.
+The SFO first used a DPA in November 2015 in SFO v Standard Bank Plc, and the CPS first used a DPA in December 2023 in R v Entain Plc.